Helena Crevar

 Helena Crevar is an American submission grappler.
+In 2026, she won the women's +65 kg division at the ADCC World Championship.

 She is a Polaris and WNO Champion, and winner of the women's tournament at CJI2.

-Crevar is the youngest ever ADCC podium placer, winning silver at the 2024 ADCC World Championship at age 17.
-Crevar is the youngest no-gi pound-for-pound athlete ever (man or woman).
-As of September 8, 2025, she is ranked the #1 pound-for-pound women’s no-gi grappler in the world by FloGrappling.
+Crevar is the youngest-ever ADCC podium placer, winning silver at the 2024 ADCC World Championship at age 17.
+Crevar is the youngest no-gi #1 pound-for-pound athlete ever: since September 3, 2025, she has been ranked the #1 pound-for-pound women’s no-gi grappler in the world by FloGrappling, and holds the top rankings in both the 145 lb and 155 lb divisions.

 Crevar moved to Austin, Texas at age 15 years old to train at New Wave Jiu Jitsu under coach John Danaher.
 She was promoted to black belt in 2025 after winning the brown belt IBJJF World Championship.
+Crevar became the youngest WNO champion at age 18 after winning against Elisabeth Clay.

-In 2025 Crevar defeated Maggie Grindatti Lira at UFC Fight Pass Invitational 10 in Las Vegas.
+In 2025, Crevar defeated Maggie Grindatti Lira at UFC Fight Pass Invitational 10 in Las Vegas.